ceph/ceph/doc/dev/kclient_dev_bootstrap.rst

 Install Modules on the Guest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: If you are not using kernel modules, then these steps are optional.

 After the build completes, return to the guest and install the compiled modules and kernel: